S572396/RuizLoans/README.md

 py -m pip install -r requirements.txt

 ## Limitations & Future Work
-Limited feature included such as missing credit history, employment data.
-If more time avalable would have included.
+The csv files have a good amount of data to work with; however, they are sample data from the 2023 Kaggle data set.
+Being that the data are being used for possible real life banking scenarios, it may not provide an entirely accurate picture.
-Predictions thresholds at 80% may not be a good fit for every banks use.
+The features were limited as there are many and did not include all the features such as missing credit history and scores, and employment data.
+The prediction thresholds were set at 80 percent which may not be a good fit for every banks use.